Travel to Nubra Valley from Khardongla to one time highest motorable road

 At 4:20, we took a left at Khalsar towards Hundar.
 From there, we had to head towards the diskit to reach Hundar.

-Also Read: Camping Is An Adventure
+Also Read: Camping In Spiti Valley

 Himalayan Ibex Camp